tonk-labs/rfc/rfc/internal-alfa-prd.md

 * Synchronous edits: Users can see each other's presence and real-time edits
 * Share links expiry: Links expire after a number of uses
 * Account recovery: Prompt users to add an email account after three active hours of usage
+* Threat modelling: Permissions for downloads (individual tonks, a whole Space)

 ## 4. Technical Notes - please spec this out!